LangChain is powerful in a notebook.

 At minimum: a vector store with a reliable ingestion pipeline, LangSmith or equivalent tracing, a deployment environment that can handle the latency profile of multi-step chains, and an evaluation dataset you update as your use case evolves.
 Most mid-market teams underinvest in the evaluation layer and then have no way to know whether a change helped or hurt.
 We build all of this as part of the engagement rather than leaving it as future work.

-Tell us your two biggest bottlenecks and we'll send back a custom LangChain implementation blueprint - by email, no call required.
+Tell us about your firm and we'll send back your LangChain AI Opportunity Assessment - by email, no call required.

 Free and personalized.
 We never share your data.